aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-fods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTM to FODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Why to Convert

+There can be many reasons to convert a DOTM file to FODS.
+For example, you may want to open the DOTM file in a different program that does not support the DOTM format.
+Or, you may want to share the file with someone who does not have Microsoft Office installed on their computer.
+Whatever the reason, Aspose.Total for Python via .NET can help you convert your DOTM file to FODS in just a few simple steps.

+How Aspose.Total Helps for DOTM to FODS Conversion

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs that can help you automate the conversion process.
+The first step is to use the Aspose.Words for Python via .NET API to convert the DOTM file to HTML.
+Once the file has been converted to HTML, you can then use the Excel Python API to save the file as a FODS file.

 {{% /blocks/products/pf/feature-page-summary %}}